Jean-KOUAGOU/CNN-CatDog/README.md

 # Cat and Dog classifier

 In this project we build a Convolutional Neural Network (CNN) to classify dogs and cats.
 The model has two versions, a single hidden layer model and a 4 hidden layers model.
-We also implemented a class for for preprocessing/loading the data.
+We also implemented a class for preprocessing/loading the data.

 # Prerequisites and Installation